 Vincenzo Grassi is the Secretary-General of the EUI.
 A career diplomat, he served most recently as Italy’s Ambassador to Belgium.
 Previously, he was Italy’s Deputy Permanent Representative to the European Union, Principal Director for European Integration at the DG for the EU within Ministry of Foreign Affairs and Head of the Department for European Policies within the Presidency of the Council of Ministers.
 He then returned to the Italian Foreign Ministry’s DG for Cultural and Economic Promotion and Innovation.
 Grassi has been a visiting fellow at Harvard University and is the author of various publications on European politics.

 Marco Incerti is the Director of the Communications Service at the EUI.
-He worked for fifteen years as Head of Communication and Research Fellow at the Centre for European Policy Studies (CEPS).
-Previously, he worked in the International Law Department of the University of Rome ‘La Sapienza’.
+Before joining the Institute, he worked for fifteen years as Head of Communication and Research Fellow at the Centre for European Policy Studies (CEPS) in Brussels.
+Previously, he had worked in the International Law Department of the University of Rome ‘La Sapienza’.
 As a researcher, he concentrated on the European Constitutional process, following the work of the Convention on the future of Europe.
 Incerti is a member of the European Association of Communication Directors and enjoys Observer status at the Club of Venice, the network of the communication officials of the EU28 chancelleries and foreign ministries.